 One of the most common ways to hold or invest in gold is in gold coins, gold bars, or gold bullion.
 South Africa's Krugerrand is the world's most widely-held and actively-traded gold bullion coin, developed by the country's Minerals Council.
-The first 22 karat gold Krugerrand was minted on 3 July 1967, making this year its 50th birthday.
+The first 22 karat gold Krugerrand was minted on 3 July 1967.

 DENTISTRY AND MEDICINE